Image

 It'd be a selfish thing to try and hold her back

-I can’t honestly say this is turning out to be the hardest year of my entire life.
+I can honestly say this is turning out to be the hardest year of my entire life.
 Between my father going to jail, two miscarriages, and losing my job twice…I didn’t think I could take much more.
 There’s been a lot of pain coming my way this year…and I thought I’d hit rock bottom months ago.
 Until this weekend happened.
 I won’t go into specifics because I’m not going to talk badly about someone that means a lot to me.
 But this weekend…I decided that it was time for me to get a divorce.

 I will always love my husband.
 There is no doubt in my mind about that.
 What happens to him with always matter to me, and I want the best for him.
 He has been a large part of my life for over 4 years.
 And while that doesn’t sound like a long time…in all reality, it was a large part of my teen years, and all of my adult life thus far.
 He has taught me so much about myself and about life.
 The fact is unfortunately, that we can’t make something work.

 I’m sorry that this has to happen.
 But I’m sure about my decision.
 My husband is a good person.
-He’s loving, he’s smart, and he’s trustworthy.
+He’s loving, he’s smart, and he’s usually kind.
 He’s everything that I thought I could ever want in a husband…and he’ll make a girl very lucky someday.
 But there are differences between the two of us that I’ve tried to fix…and can’t.
 I’ve fought for our marriage for a long long time, and I’ve lost myself and my dreams in the process.
 I can’t do it anymore…I need a second chance at life.

 I don’t regret my marriage for one second.
 I regret that it’s ending like this, and it hurts me.
 But I don’t regret taking that jump to be with him.
 I went against my family and friends, and made a huge decision.
 It seemed crazy at the time, but never in a million years did I think it would end like this.
 But even if I’d known how it would end…I still would have done it.
 As I mentioned earlier…I learned so much about myself in the last few years.
 I learned a lot about life…and I learned that it is possible to fully trust someone after everything my father did to me.
 I didn’t think it would be…but it is.